Baltimore’s Basilica: The Nation’s First Cathedral

 The spire on the basilica’s left side displays a clock that can be seen on the side of the spire.
 The onion domes atop the spires were an uncommon choice for a Roman Catholic church.
 (Dan Hanscom/Shutterstock)

 A bright interior is among the key aesthetic features of the basilica.
 Light shining through its substantial windows can be seen farther in.
-The white and yellow of walls, pillars, and ceilings helps to preserve and enhance the illumination.
+The white and yellow of walls, pillars, and ceilings help to preserve and enhance the illumination.
 (Smallbones/CC0)

 A bright interior is among the key aesthetic features of the basilica.
 Light shining through its substantial windows can be seen farther in.
-The white and yellow of walls, pillars, and ceilings helps to preserve and enhance the illumination.
+The white and yellow of walls, pillars, and ceilings help to preserve and enhance the illumination.
 Smallbones/CC0

 The interior of the basilica’s “small dome” is located above the back of the nave.
-At its center and highest point, is a white ceiling edged with carved lilies.
+At its center and highest point is a white ceiling edged with carved lilies.
 At the center is a dove symbolizing the Holy Spirit.
 (Smallbones/CC0)

 The interior of the basilica’s “small dome” is located above the back of the nave.
-At its center and highest point, is a white ceiling edged with carved lilies.
+At its center and highest point is a white ceiling edged with carved lilies.
 At the center is a dove symbolizing the Holy Spirit.
 Smallbones/CC0

 On the sides of the high altar are the bishop’s chair (cathedra in Latin) and the pulpit, providing as close to a symmetrical arrangement as the tradition and requirements of Catholic ecclesial architecture allow for.
 (Felix Lipov/Shutterstock)<span style="font-size: 16px;"> </span>